coq/ceps/text/054-conditional-comments.md

 Completely delegating conditional compilation to the build system is not really an option here, since it would limit the `#generated` use case quite a lot.
-Build systems can select a file, and a file is too coarse-grained in Coq.
+Build systems can only select a file, and a file is too coarse-grained in Coq.

 One could see `#generated.`, `#with.` and `#end.` as floating attributes (attributes which are not attached to a sentence, OCaml has them and they are